Asees-Khurana1/Data-Backup-App/README.md

 ## Architecture

-The application follows the MVVM (Model-View-ViewModel) architecture pattern to ensure a clean separation of concerns and promote testability.
-It also uses Jetpack components such as LiveData, Room, and WorkManager.
+The application is designed following SOLID principles and best practices from the Android Developers website, ensuring a clean and maintainable codebase.

 ## Components